aio-libs/aiosmtpd/aiosmtpd/docs/smtp.rst

       :noindex:

       The asyncio event loop to use.
-      If not given, :meth:`asyncio.new_event_loop` will be called to create the event loop.
+      If not given, :func:`asyncio.new_event_loop` will be called to create the event loop.

    |
    | :part:`Attributes & Methods`